Shoulder Injury

 • Payment for your permanent impairment

-*Lost wages suffered are based on your Average Weekly Wage and can be temporary or permanent, and partial or total.
+*Lost wages suffered are based on your Average Weekly Wage and can be temporary or permanent and partial or total.

 Tip: If your shoulder injury was caused by a person or entity other than your employer or a co-worker, you may be able to file a third-party claim for additional compensation.
 Your workers’ compensation attorney can help.

-Workers’ Comp Guidelines for Shoulder Injuries
+Workers’ Comp Guidelines for Permanent Shoulder Injuries

 Can I Apply for Disability Benefits for a Shoulder Injury?